dishwasher-detergent/releeses/README.md

 ## Contributing

 - [Start a discussion](https://github.com/dishwasher-detergent/releaser.xyz/discussions) with a question, piece of feedback, or idea you want to share with the team.
-- [Open an issue](https://github.com/dishwasher-detergent/releaser.xyz/issues) if you believe you've encountered a bug Releaser.xyz.
+- [Open an issue](https://github.com/dishwasher-detergent/releaser.xyz/issues) if you believe you've encountered a bug Releeses.com.

 ## Author